inakiesk/Portfolio-mobile-version/README.md

 # Portfolio mobile version

 > This is my portfolio microverse project!
->Project URL https://inakiesk.github.io/Portfolio-mobile-version/ or click [here](https://inakiesk.github.io/Portfolio-mobile-version/).
+>To see the project website click [here](https://inakiesk.github.io/Portfolio-mobile-version/).

 ## Built With